Click here for specific info about

 We believe in play.

 A bachelor’s degree in music from Alma College, ECE units from Sac City College, and a Masters Degree in Education from Northcentral University have shaped the way Erin views early education.
-Her work with children is centered around an anti-bias approach that values care and kindness.
+Her work with children is centered around an anti-bias approach that values care and kindness as well as the child's right to be who they are in the moment.
 These ideals combine to make Erin’s classroom a safe, exciting, and energetic place to be.

 At school she’s often barefoot in the sandbox, being chased in a game tag, or surrounded by the mess and beauty of child-led wonder and discovery.
-At home, Erin can be found sitting on her couch with her nose in a book, listening to Led Zeppelin on vinyl, surrounded by her husband, four children, three chickens, two lizards, and one rabbit.
+At home, Erin can be found sitting on her couch with her nose in a book, listening to Led Zeppelin on vinyl, surrounded by her husband, four children, two chickens, two lizards, and two rabbits.